jacobmarch/Singleplayer-valorant-manager/README.md

 A text-based Valorant team management simulator inspired by Football Manager, focusing on professional esports team management and strategic decision-making.

 ## Recent Updates
+- Added main dashboard with roster management and standings view
+- Added ability to cut and replace players and coaches
+- Each team can make one roster change per week
+- Added league standings sorted by wins and team rating
 - Added league management system with team ratings and scheduling
 - Each team now has a rating from 0-100 (normally distributed)
 - Implemented round-robin schedule generation for matches